 From the wiki: “‘To All the Girls I’ve Loved Before’ is a song written by Hal David (former lyricist for Burt Bacharach) and Albert Hammond (‘The Air That I Breathe‘,’When I Need You‘).
-It was originally recorded in 1975 by Albert Hammond for his album 99 Miles From L.A., but his song became most famous with the 1984 recording by Julio Iglesias and Willie Nelson, which appeared on Iglesias’s album 1100 Bel Air Place.
+It was originally recorded in 1975 by Albert Hammond for his album 99 Miles From L.A., but his song became most famous nearly a decade later with the 1984 recording by Julio Iglesias and Willie Nelson, which appeared on Iglesias’s album 1100 Bel Air Place.

 Co-written and first recorded by Albert Hammond (1976).